An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

-As we already mentioned in~\Cref{sec:result} and show in~\Cref{table:k234complexities}, under the same heuristic and the same memory complexity (which is optimal for $3$-tuple sieving), our quantum algorithm beats all prior algorithms.
-Yet, compared to the fastest known heuristic quantum algorithm for SVP~\cite[Proposition~$4$]{BCSS22}, which uses 2-tuple sieving, the gain in memory complexity that we obtain by using $3$-tuple sieving still does not fully compensate for the increase in time complexity (despite our quantum speedup): time-memory product $2^{(0.1887+0.2846)d} \approx 2^{0.4733d}$ versus $2^{(0.2075+0.2563)d} \approx 2^{0.4638d}$.
-However, our quantum algorithm uses only $2^{o(d)}$ qubits, whereas~\cite{BCSS22} uses an exponential number of qubits and QQRAM (i.e., quantum-readable quantum-writable \emph{quantum} memory, in contrast to the classical memory of QCRAM) for implementing quantum walks.
+As mentioned in~\Cref{sec:result} and shown in~\Cref{table:k234complexities}, under the same heuristic and the same memory complexity (optimal for $3$-tuple sieving), our quantum algorithm improves upon all prior algorithms.
+Yet, compared to the fastest known heuristic quantum algorithm for SVP~\cite[Proposition~$4$]{BCSS22}, which uses 2-tuple sieving, the gain in memory complexity that we obtain by using $3$-tuple sieving still does not fully compensate for the increase in time complexity (despite our quantum speedup): time-memory product $2^{(0.1887+0.2846)d} \approx 2^{0.4733d}$ versus $2^{(0.2075+0.2563)d} \approx 2^{0.4638d}$.\footnote{Note that a time-memory product may not be the best measure for comparing these algorithms, as time and memory are not directly interchangeable.} However, our quantum algorithm uses only $2^{o(d)}$ qubits, whereas~\cite{BCSS22} uses an exponential number of qubits and QQRAM (i.e., quantum-readable quantum-writable \emph{quantum} memory, which is technologically more demanding than the QCRAM required in our approach) for implementing quantum walks.
 Considering the class of heuristic quantum algorithms for SVP that use at most $2^{o(d)}$ qubits and no QQRAM, the best known time complexity is $2^{0.2571d}$~\cite{Heiser21}, achieved using $2^{0.2075d}$ classical memory (and also QCRAM of exponential size), which therefore still yields a better time-memory product than our result: $2^{0.4646d}$ versus $2^{0.4733d}$.

-\paragraph{Acknowledgments.} We thank L\'{e}o Ducas, Elena Kirshanova, Johanna Loyer, Eamonn Postlethwaite, and Yixin Shen for helpful discussions and answering questions about sieving in early stages of this work.
+\paragraph{Acknowledgements.} The authors thank L\'{e}o Ducas, Elena Kirshanova, Johanna Loyer, Eamonn Postlethwaite, and Yixin Shen for helpful discussions and references on sieving, and the anonymous reviewers for their valuable feedback.